Solve/Next

 Think Wrong Activator Intensive—3 days · Paris · €4,250 per seat.

 The generic public-cohort format of which this Innovators Intensive is an extended-format variant.
-Your own live organisational challenge is the laboratory; no external industry.
+Your own live organizational challenge is the laboratory; no external industry.
 Contact hello@solvenext.com.

 What Participants Receive